Originally published April 16, 2006

 No matter how much they spend, IHOP will never have more than a tiny fraction of the hamburger market.

-On the other hand, how many pancake restaurants can you name?
+How many pancake restaurants can you name?

 So, instead of hoping that you’ll remember at least sixteen other restaurants and still have mental space (and frankly, the willingness) to remember IHOP, they don’t mention burgers at all in their ads.